trystanleftwich/dvm/README.md

 wget -O Vagrantfile http://git.io/dvm-vagrantfile
 ```

+## <a name="tls-support"></a> TLS support

+By default, the current (1.4.1 as of writing this) boot2docker vagrant image runs docker with TLS enabled.
+It auto-generates certificates and stores them in /home/docker/.docker inside the VM.
+The `dvm env` command will copy them to ~/.docker (Or the path you have set for `DOCKER_CERT_PATH` in your `dvm.conf`) on your local machine once the VM has started, and output the correct values for the `DOCKER_CERT_PATH` and `DOCKER_TLS_VERIFY` environment variables.

+We strongly recommend against running dvm with an unencrypted Docker socket for security reasons, but if you have tools that cannot be easily switched, you can disable it by changing `DOCKER_TLS` in `$HOME/.dvm/dvm.conf`.

 ## <a name="configuration"></a> Configuration

 If you wish to change the Docker TCP port or memory settings of the virtual machine, edit `$HOME/.dvm/dvm.conf` for the configuration to be used.
 By default the following configuration is used: